HEP-FCC/FCCSW/Sim/doc/Geant4fullsim.md

 * physics list describing all the particles that can be created in the simulation and all the processes they may encounter
 * additional requirements (so-called user actions)

 All those may be set by Gaudi Tools in a job configuration file.
-Tools need to derive from interfaces (respectively): `IG4DetectorConstruction`, `IG4PhysicsList` ans `IG4ActionTool`.
+Tools need to derive from interfaces (respectively): `IG4DetectorConstruction`, `IG4PhysicsList` and `IG4ActionTool`.

 This service is also passing events (`G4Event`) to and from Geant.